On Gerber-Shiu functions and optimal dividend distribution for a L\'{e}vy risk process in the presence of a penalty function: Optimal control of L e vy risk models. The spectrally negative L e vy risk model

-An important generalization is to replace the process $S$ in \eqref{SNmod} by a general subordinator (a nondecreasing L\'{e}vy process, with L\'evy measure $\nu(\td x), x \in \R_+,$ which may have infinite mass).
-Under this model, the ``small fluctuations'' can arise either continuously, due to the Brownian motion, or due to the infinite mass of the L\'evy measure.
+An important generalization is to replace the process $S$ in \eqref{SNmod} by a general subordinator [a nondecreasing L\'{e}vy process, with L\'evy measure $\nu(\td x), x \in\R_+$, which may have infinite mass].
+Under this model, the ``small fluctuations'' can arise either continuously, due to the Brownian motion, or due to the infinite jump-activity.

-Taking $S$ to be a pure jump-martingale with i.i.d. increments and negative jumps with L\'{e}vy measure $\nu(\td x)$, one arrives thus to a general integrable spectrally negative L\'{e}vy process $X=\{X_t,~t\in\mbb R_+\}$ i.e. (see Bingham \cite{bing}, Bertoin \cite{bert96}, Kyprianou \cite{Kbook}) a stochastic process that has stationary independent increments, no positive jumps and c\`{a}dl\`{a}g paths with $X_t$ integrable for any $t\in\mbb R_+$, defined on some probability space $(\Omega,\FF,{\mbf F}, \P)$, where ${\mbf F}=\{\FF_t\}_{t\in\mbb R_+}$ is the natural filtration satisfying the usual conditions of right-continuity and completeness. {To avoid degeneracies, we exclude the case that $X$ has monotone paths.} In case of zero Gaussian coefficient, $X$ is called a pure-jump L\'{e}vy process.
-We denote by $\{\P_x, x\in\R\}$ the family of probability measures that correspond to the shifts of $X$ by a constant, that is, $\P_x[X_0=x]=1$.
+Taking $S$ to be a pure jump-martingale with i.i.d. increments and negative jumps with L\'{e}vy measure $\nu(\td x)$, one arrives thus to a general integrable spectrally negative L\'{e}vy process $X = \{X_t, t\in\mbb R_+\}$, that is, a stochastic process that has stationary independent increments, no positive jumps and c\`{a}dl\`{a}g paths, such that $X_t$ integrable for any $t\in\mbb R_+$, defined on some filtered probability space $(\Omega,\FF,{\mbf F}, \P)$, where ${\mbf F}=\{\FF_t\}_{t\in\mbb R_+}$ is the natural filtration generated by $X$ satisfying the usual conditions of right-continuity and completeness; see Bertoin \cite{bert96}, Kyprianou \cite{Kbook}, Sato \cite{Sato}.
+The assumption that $X_t-X_0$ has finite mean for any fixed $t>0$ is equivalent to the requirement that the L\'{e}vy measure $\nu$ satisfies the integrability condition

+{To avoid degeneracies, the case that $X$ has monotone paths is excluded.} The (possibly random) initial value $X_0$ is assumed to be nonnegative.
+Conditioning the probability measure $\P$ on the value of $X_0$ gives rise to the family of probability measures $\{\P_x, x\in\mbb R_+\}$ that satisfy $\P_x[X_0=x]=1$.